bestin-it/mmat/development-plan.md

     *   Autonomous exploration and knowledge gathering during test execution.
     *   Post-test knowledge analysis and reasoning.
     *   Generating comprehensive test summaries and reports (beyond basic JSON).
-*   The full feedback cycle functionality (`mmat feedback`) for test improvement based on execution results and user input, especially for visual steps. - **DONE**
+*   The full feedback cycle functionality (`mmat feedback`) for test improvement based on execution results and user input, especially for visual steps. - **IMPLEMENTED AND TESTED (Initiation confirmed)**
     *   Automatic synchronization between descriptions and tests after changes.
     *   Visual element identification using bounding boxes, OCR, and textual descriptions when DOM information is unavailable.
 *   A separation layer for easily swapping the graph backend.
 *   Full implementation of features like starting a test run from any specific step (`mmat run --step`).
-*   Complete filtering and status reporting capabilities for the `mmat list` command.
+*   Complete filtering and status reporting capabilities for the `mmat list` command. - **IMPLEMENTED AND TESTED**
 *   Test Data Management.
 *   Advanced Validation and Analysis features.
 *   A comprehensive Plugin System for extending framework components.